Loyola joins American Council on Education’s Internationalization Laboratory Cohort

 - Emma Sweeny, ’17, vice president of student advocacy for the Student Government Association

-More information about Loyola’s work with the ACE Lab is available at loyola.edu/department/ace-laboratory.
+Learn more about Loyola’s work with the ACE Lab.